ahadjidj/Streaming-Workshop-with-HDF/README.md

 }
   ```
 ### Alerts events
 At the end of the workshop, we will use the different events to detect eventual frauds.
-If a fraud is detected, we will send an event to inform an application or a supervisor.
+If a fraud is detected, we will send an alert to inform an application or a supervisor.
 To achieve this, we need a new schema for these events.
-To declare this schema, go to Schema Registry and add a new schema with these details:
+Go to Schema Registry and add a new schema with these details:
   - Name: alerts
   - Descrption: schema for alerts events
   - Type: Avro Schema Provider